 Tobacco control laws data were provided by the American Nonsmokers' Rights Foundation U.S. Tobacco Control Laws Database.
-This database contained zip code (n = 1574), county (n = 279), and state (n = 37) level data for policies enacted pre-2015 covering indoor and outdoor public spaces.
+This database contained zip code (n = 1574), county (n = 279), and state (n = 37)level data for policies enacted pre-2015 covering outdoor public spaces.
 Explicit in these data were descriptions of the policies and the spaces covered which were used in our analysis.
-Also included in these data were comments and policy descriptions, which were searched for keywords for indoor spaces: "restaurants", "workplaces", and "public spaces generally".
-In total, seven groups of restriction were studied: playgrounds, school grounds, both playgrounds and school grounds, indoor areas of restaurants, indoor areas of workplaces, indoor 'public spaces generally', and 'any of these policies'.
-We excluded smokefree policies covering less frequently visited spaces and places where less time would be spent (e.g., fairs/festivals, public events, and parking lots).
+In total, three groups of restrictions were studied: playgrounds, school grounds, and both playgrounds and school grounds.
+We excluded smokefree policies covering less frequently visited outdoor spaces and places where less time would be spent (e.g., fairs/festivals, public events, and parking lots).
 State and county policies were applied to all zip codes within the jurisdiction to allow for analysis at the zip code level, resulting in a total of 21,477 zip codes with policies (66% of the US total zipcodes).
 This builds on the work done and methodology used by Hood et al. [32], in which research was conducted at the county level.
 By using zip codes, we hoped to obtain a higher resolution of the differences between jurisdictions.

 Demographic data were obtained from the US Census (2010) and included age, ethnicity, educational attainment, and income at the zip code level.
 Income data was used to calculate income quartiles.
-Each zip code was assigned to one of six regions, based on the state in which it is located (Figs. 1 and 2).
-By doing this, we hoped to improve upon the work done by Gonzalez et al. [33] by updating their 2009 analyses on ethnic inequalities and extending analyses to examine socioeconomic, educational, and regional inequalities.
-Ethnic heterogeneity was calculated as 1 minus the sum across ethnic groups of their respective squared proportion, as described by Wadsworth and Kubrin [34], and a binary high versus low ethnic heterogeneity variable was created using the mean as the cutoff.
+Each zip code was assigned to one of six regions, based on the state in which it is located (Fig. 1).
+By doing this, we hoped to improve upon the work done by Gonzalez et al. [32] by updating their 2009 analyses on ethnic inequalities and extending analyses to examine socioeconomic, educational, and regional inequalities.
+Ethnic heterogeneity was calculated as 1 minus the sum across ethnic groups of their respective squared proportion, as described by Wadsworth and Kubrin [35], and a binary high versus low ethnic heterogeneity variable was created using the mean as the cutoff.